The links in the post below may be affiliate links. For more information, please read our disclosure

 5. Head Outdoors to Get in Shape!

 I exercise better outdoors than indoors.
-As it turns out, it’s super easy for me to hit the stop button on my exercise machine.
+As it turns out, it’s super easy for me to hit the stop button on an exercise machine.
 But if I’m walking or running outside, I can’t just quit when I’m bored.
 I still need to make it back to where I started from.
-This translates into a better workout for me.
+This means a better workout for me.

 Lastly, if group sports are what motivate you, try community sites like Meetup.com to find active groups in your area.
 As a bonus, you’ll probably make new friends!